stroiker/distributed-deduplicator/README.md

 # Multiple datacenters

 Library is ready-to-work in cross-datacenters mode on read/write workloads and offers the same guaranties as in a single-datacenter mode.
 There is no extra configuration needed.
 All you need is up multiple Apache Cassandra clusters and provide appropriate paths to cluster nodes through session configuration.
 Consistency levels are configured automatically to reduce suffering from latency between datacenters.

-The typical throughput penalty for a 100ms cross-datacenter latency is ~3x.
+# Burst absorber

+Each provider can offer duplicate burst-absorber which greatly reduces number of retries caused by inner-process duplicate contention and reduces overall number of read request to storage, especially between datacenters.
+Duplicate burst absorber disabled by default, but you can configure it during provider creation if you faced with significant duplicates contention.